Neutrino follow-up with the Zwicky Transient Facility: Results from the first 24 campaigns: Limits on Neutrino source populations

 The detectable probability will depend on the selection efficiency, $\epsilon_{\textup{det}}$, of our program.
 This selection efficiency in turn depends on the apparent magnitude of the electromagnetic counterpart.
 Motivated by our classification efficiency in Figure \ref{fig:completeness}, we assume completeness for objects brighter than 19.5 mag, and a classification efficiency of 68\% for objects fainter than this (this assumption is illustrated with the red dashed line in Figure \ref{fig:completeness}).
 We additionally assume a conservative 95\% detection efficiency for sources to be found by our pipeline, if said source was imaged by the camera.
 Chip gaps in the detector are already accounted for in Equation \ref{eq:p_obs}.
 Because the detection efficiency will decrease as the objects approach the ZTF limiting magnitude of 21.5 for 300s exposures, we neglect objects fainter than 21 mag in our calculation:

 The fraction of astrophysical neutrino sources that are detected by our program will depend on the properties of a given population.
-For a power law neutrino spectrum, the neutrino flux at Earth for a transient population as a function of redshift is proportional to:
+For a power law neutrino spectrum, the differential neutrino particle flux at Earth for a transient population with a redshift-independent luminosity distribution is proportional to:

-where $\gamma$ is the intrinsic neutrino spectral index such that $\frac{d N_{\nu}}{dE} \propto E ^{-\gamma}$, R(z) =$\rho(z)/\rho(0)$ is the normalised source redshift evolution for a population with rate $\rho(z)$, $D_{L}$ is the luminosity distance and $V_{C}$ is the comoving volume.
-The neutrino flux scaling is thus independent of the local rate $\rho(0)$ for a given transient population.
+where $\gamma$ is the intrinsic neutrino spectral index such that $\frac{d N_{\nu}}{dE} \propto E ^{-\gamma}$, R(z) =$\rho(z)/\rho(0)$ is the normalised source redshift evolution for a population with rate $\rho(z)$, $D_{L}$ is the luminosity distance and $V_{C}$ is the comoving volume (see e.g \cite{murase_07}).
 By normalising Equation \ref{eq:nu_flux_per_z}, we can derive a probability density function (PDF) for the redshift of detected neutrinos:

+PDFs for $P_{\textup{dist}} (z)$, calculated using the \emph{flarestack} code \citep{flarestack} for an E$^{-2}$ spectrum, are shown in Figure \ref{fig:nu_cdf} for redshift evolutions from a `GRB-like' population \citep{grb_lien_14} and from a Star-Formation-Rate population (`SFR-like') \citep{sfr_strolger_15}.
+We also show a blazar-like redshift evolution assuming a `primarily-density evolution' (PDE) following the formulation of \cite{ajello_15}, motivated by recent observations favouring such a distribution \citep{marcotulli_20}.
+The blazar redshift distribution is expected to vary with underlying source luminosity, so we assume a blazar gamma-ray luminosity of $L_{\gamma} \approx 10^{46}$ erg s$^{-1}$, motivated by observations of TXS 0506+056 \citep{padovani_18}, and the best fit parameters for a PDE blazar evolution from \cite{ajello_15}.

-PDFs for $P_{\textup{dist}} (z)$, calculated using the \emph{flarestack} code \citep{flarestack}, are shown in Figure \ref{fig:nu_cdf} for redshift evolutions from a `GRB-like' population \citep{grb_lien_14} and from a Star-Formation-Rate population (`SFR-like') \citep{sfr_strolger_15}.
-It can be seen in Figure \ref{fig:nu_cdf} that GRB-like populations tend to be at greater distances than SFR-like ones, with GRB-like neutrinos being emitted from a median redshift of z = 1.34, whereas SFR-like neutrinos would have a median distance of z = 0.64.
+It can be seen in Figure \ref{fig:nu_cdf} that GRB-like populations tend to be at greater distances than SFR-like ones, with GRB-like neutrinos being emitted from a median redshift of z = 1.34, whereas SFR-like neutrinos would have a median distance of z = 0.64 and blazar-like neutrinos would have a similar median of z = 0.57.
 This has a direct impact on the population properties compatible with our limits, because a neutrino population dominated by nearby sources will generally produce counterparts with brighter apparent magnitudes.

 For a given source evolution, the probability of detecting a counterpart will then ultimately depend on the underlying luminosity function of the population.
 For an absolute magnitude, $M$, the counterpart detection probability is equal to the integrated product of the probability that a counterpart has a given redshift, $P_{\textup{dist}}(z)$, and the detection efficiency of our program for the apparent magnitude, $m(M, z)$, corresponding to that redshift: